mark279455/KnightsTour/README.md

 Testing was focused to ensure the following criteria were met

-All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs Color contrasts meet a minimum ratio as specified in WCAG 2.1 Contrast Guidelines Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions
+Color contrasts meet a minimum ratio as specified in WCAG 2.1 Contrast Guidelines Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions